yashmurty/go-fun/concurrency-http-servers/README.md

 The request handlers can run concurrently but they all manipulate a shared `CounterStore`.

-For example, the inc handler is being called concurrently for multiple requests and attempts to mutate the map.
+For example, the `inc` handler is being called concurrently for multiple requests and attempts to mutate the map in the `CounterStore`.

 This leads to a race condition since in Go, map operations are not atomic. https://golang.org/doc/faq#atomic_maps